-Let’s talk about the beautiful yet interesting city of New Orleans also known as the Big Easy and how it won my heart over.
-It’s hard to compare New Orleans to any other city, even though certain parts of the city reminded me of Cuba.
-It feels like a fusion of like Miami, Vegas and Paris mixed into one place.
-And if that seems impossible to imagine, that’s probably because it is.
+Let’s talk about how the beautiful yet interesting city of New Orleans also known as the Big Easy won my heart over.
+Even though some parts of New Orleans reminded me of Cuba, It’s hard to compare this city to any other city.
+It feels like Miami, Vegas and Paris mixed into one melting pot.
+If that seems impossible to imagine, that’s probably because it is.
 It’s a place you need to visit to truly understand it.
 An interesting fact about this city is there is a celebration of some sort literally every day, that’s non stop celebrating and partying 365 days a year.

-I’ve had New Orleans on top of the list of places I had to visit in the country at the top of my list.
-I always heard about how awesome the food is down in New Orleans plus the live music.
-I finally had the chance to experience this first hand.
-I have to say Nola was worth the trip.
+I had New Orleans at the top of my list of places to visit in the country.
+I always heard how great the culinary and music scene were in New Orleans, so I had to find out.
+I decided to take a trip down and finally had the chance to experience this first hand.
+I have to say this was worth the trip and more.
 If you are into food, music, culture, history, and beautiful architecture as much as I am, this is the perfect place to visit.
-Just about every where you go, you will encounter some type of live music either by a street performer, a band or just hearing music from a venue .
-Nothing beats walking around, sipping on a nice cold “alcoholic” drink on a summer day with live jazz/blues playing in the background.
+Just about every where you go, you will encounter some type of live music either by a street performer, band or from a venue.
+Nothing beats walking around, sipping a nice cold “alcoholic” drink on a summer day with live jazz/blues playing in the background.

-When it comes to the food, OMG (oh my God) good, literally this city has it all.
-It’s hard to describe how amazing the food is but let’s just say you won’t be disappointed at all.
+Now let’s talk about the real reason why I came down to New Orleans, THE FOOD!
+These three words OMG (oh my God) will become your favorite words while you eat your way around town.
+It’s hard to describe how amazing the food is but let’s just say you won’t be disappointed.
 Your taste buds will be highly pleased.
-It’s like taking a kid to the candy shop, this is the adult version when it comes to food.
+The restaurants offer rich and flavorful dishes making it hard for you to resist.
+It’s like taking a kid to the candy shop, but this is the adult version when it comes to food.
 New Orleans is a city with a lot of food options, definitely big on seafood.
-You can go from a top notch restaurant to walking to your mom and pop shop restaurant and still get the same amazing/quality food.
-Taste and flavor is what makes a strong case for the city of New Orleans when it comes to their food.
+You can go from a top notch restaurant to walking to your mom and pop shop restaurant and still get the same amazing/quality of flavors.
+New Orleans makes a strong case as a premier city that gives your everything you want when it comes to food.

 - Cafe Du Monde